kdahlhaus/easy-erg/README.rst

 1. Extract the concept 2 SDK and set the environment variable 'CONCEPT2SDK' to point to the directory that contains the DLL's and .h files.
 2. run "make"
 3. connect a Concept 2 ergometer via USB
-4. cd to build
+4. cd to demo
-5. demo.exe
+5. run demo.exe or any of the other demonstration files there.

 Runnng the Tests